andyababio/RETAIL-ANALYTICS/README.md

 ## 🔄 Process Flow

 Data Preparation (MySQL):
-The raw retail data was cleaned and transformed in MySQL to ensure consistency and accuracy across all tables — including transactions, customers, products, and dates.
+The raw retail data was cleaned and transformed in MySQL.
+See script here:

 Data Modeling (Power BI):
-The cleaned datasets were imported into Power BI, where relationships were defined between fact and dimension tables to create a robust star schema model.
+The cleaned datasets were imported into Power BI for data modeling.

 Data Visualization & Analysis:
-With the model established, interactive visuals and KPIs were developed in Power BI to highlight trends, relationships, and performance metrics across sales, profit, and customer dimensions.
+I then developed interactive visuals and KPIs in Power BI using **DAX** to highlight trends, relationships, and performance metrics.

 ---

 ## 🗂️ Dataset Overview

-The data model follows a Star Schema, consisting of one central fact table and supporting dimension tables, ensuring efficient relationships and calculations within Power BI.

 🟥 Fact Table: Transactions
  - Transaction_ID – Unique identifier for each transaction